Elizabeth Barlow Rogers

-Elizabeth Barlow Rogers (born 1936) is an environmentalist, landscape preservationist, author of numerous books and essays, and a former park administrator.
-Her most notable achievement was her role in the revitalization of New York City’s Central Park in the 1980s and 1990s.
+Elizabeth Barlow Rogers (born 1936) is an American environmentalist, landscape preservationist, author of numerous books and essays, and a former park administrator.
+Her most notable achievement was her role in the revitalization of New York City's Central Park in the 1980s and 1990s.
 In 1980, Rogers helped found the Central Park Conservancy, a not-for-profit corporation formed to organize private sector support for the restoration and renewed management of the park.
 She served as the Conservancy's first president from its founding until 1995.

 Early life and education

-Elizabeth “Betsy” Browning was born in San Antonio, Texas to Caleb Leonidas Browning (1902–1970), a general contractor and cattle rancher, and his wife, Elizabeth (Ewing) Browning (1904–1992).
-She grew up in Alamo Heights and prepared for college at Saint Mary’s Hall.
+Elizabeth "Betsy" Browning was born in San Antonio, Texas to Caleb Leonidas Browning (1902–1970), a general contractor and cattle rancher, and his wife, Elizabeth (Ewing) Browning (1904–1992).
+She grew up in Alamo Heights and prepared for college at Saint Mary's Hall.
 In 1952, she enrolled at Wellesley College, where she majored in art history (BA 1957), and in the summer following her graduation married Edward L. Barlow, a graduate of Lawrenceville and Yale (BA 1956).
 They lived in Washington DC, where he was a naval officer stationed at the Pentagon, but in 1960 returned to Yale where he studied law (LLB 1964) and she studied urban planning (MA 1964).
 After completion of their studies, they moved to New York City.